 What is ESA doing to help?

-Our technology group worked with project partners to develop a web application that enables landowners and water managers to develop more accurate water budgets, efficiently manage water usage, and simplify water trading.
-The platform combines water supply and use data in near real time so landowners can check their water budget and outstanding balance online, similar to how they check their bank account.
+Our technology group worked RRB and project partners to develop a web application that enables landowners and water managers to develop more accurate water budgets, efficiently manage water usage, and simplify water trading.
+The tool combines water supply and use data in near real time so landowners can check their water budget and outstanding balance online, similar to how they check their bank account.
 The platform also enables district managers to account for water across a district to meet water budgeting and enforcement needs.
-The trading portion of the platform empowers landowners to buy and sell allocations of available water supplies via a web-based marketplace.
+The trading portion of the platform was used in workshops and training sessions with landowners to explore buying and selling allocations of available water supplies via a web-based marketplace.

-As we developed the Open Water Accounting Platform, we worked closely with the Rosedale-Rio Bravo Water Storage District, along with Environmental Defense Fund (EDF).
-Additional project partners included California Water Data Consortium, Olsson, OpenET, and WestWater Research.
+As we developed the Groundwater Accounting Platform, we worked closely with project partners Environmental Defense Fund (EDF), Olsson, OpenET, and WestWater Research.

 Connect with our team